jakoch/php-wasm-devbox/playground/readme.md

     ```

 - [ ] automatic code formatting using tidy extension?
-- [ ] display Ln:x, Col: y of the cursor in a status bar at the bottom
-- [ ] display Content size in bytes in status bar
 - [ ] allow to decrease/increased font size of editor (small t, big T icons)
 - [ ] persistent editor state:
   - Save the editor content and settings (PHP version, output mode, etc.) in localStorage